Alessandro Sforza (cardinal): Biography

 Pope Pius IV made him a cardinal priest in the consistory of 12 March 1565.
 He received the red hat and the titular church of Santa Maria in Via Lata on 15 May 1565.
-He participated in the papal conclave of 1565-66 that elected Pope Pius V. Together with Cardinals Giovanni Ricci, Giovanni Francesco Commendone, and Marcantonio Bobba, was named by Pope Pius V inspector of rivers, ports and public roads of Rome.
-On 5 January 1570 the pope named him papal legate a latere to Bologna and Romagna.
+He participated in the papal conclave of 1565-66 that elected Pope Pius V. Together with Cardinals Giovanni Ricci, Giovanni Francesco Commendone, and Marcantonio Bobba, he was named by Pope Pius V inspector of rivers, ports and public roads of Rome.
+On 5 January 1570, the pope named him papal legate a latere to Bologna and Romagna.

 Alessandro Sforza participated in the papal conclave of 1572 that elected Pope Gregory XIII.
 The new pope named him archpriest of the Basilica di Santa Maria Maggiore; during the jubilee year of 1575, he opened the holy door there.
 Gregory XIII also made him cardinal protector of Spain.
 Sometime before 30 March 1573 he resigned the government of the Diocese of Parma.
 He was named Prefect of the Apostolic Signatura on 12 January 1575.
-On 11 July 1580 he was named papal legate to the Papal States (in addition to remaining legate to Bologna), charged with eliminating banditry.
+On 11 July 1580, he was named papal legate to the Papal States, charged with eliminating banditry.

+In 1573, he commissioned Giacomo della Porta to complete the family chapel started by his brother at Santa Maria Maggiore.
+Around 1576, Sforza had a villa built, called "Sforzesca", in Castell'Azzara.
+It served the cardinal both as a summer residence and as a basis for the repression of the Brigandage.
+Gregory XIII stayed there in September 1578.

-He died suddenly in Macerata on 16 May 1581.
+He died suddenly in Macerata on 16 May 1581, aged 46 or 47.
 He was buried in the Sforza family chapel in the Basilica di Santa Maria Maggiore.